Comcast/cmb/README.txt

    /<path_to_cassandra>/bin/cqlsh localhost 9160 -f schema/cassandra_1.2.cql.schema

+   NOTE: In newer versions of Cassandra thrift is disabled by default, as a result CMB cannot connect to Cassandra.
+A solution to this is to run "nodetool enablethrift" while Cassandra is running.

    NOTE: If you want the keyspaces to be replicated, you will need to change the keyspace definitions before adding the schema.
 Make sure to pick a suitable replication factor for your Cassandra ring, for example, RF=1 for single node rings and RF=3 for 3 nodes